kubernetes-sigs/cli-experimental/site/content/en/guides/introduction/kubectl.md

 ## Cluster Management

-On occasion, users may need to perform operations to the Nodes of cluster.
+On occasion, users may need to perform operations to the Nodes of a cluster.
 Kubectl supports commands to drain Workloads from a Node so that it can be decommission or debugged.

 ## Porcelain